Find Matches to siRNA in Genomic Features with SeedMatchR

 Prepare species-specific annotation data

-The function load_species_anno_db()
+The function load_annotations()

-has built in
+has built in annotation

 # Load the species specific annotation database object